daliabogdan/markdown-cv/index.md

 `2019-2020`
 ### Solutions Analyst, everis, Madrid

+- After getting promoted, I accomplished my main goal of becoming a technical and functional person of reference within my team
 - Developed and improved the functionality of existing PL/SQL processes
 - Automated processes using Unix Shell Scripting
 - Analyzed and solved incidents
 - Managed a team of 3 people

 `2017-2019`
 ### Solutions Assistant, everis, Madrid